PgBiel/typst-diagbox/examples/example.typ

     [*Character B*], [No], [No]
     )

+\
-Note that this fails when it is not the largest cell:
+Note that this fails when the diagbox is not the largest cell:

 ```typ
 #table(